What is a financial advisor?

 What does it mean for a financial advisor to be a fiduciary?

 For example, when you walk into a car dealership, the finance manager is trying to sell you a car and has no fiduciary responsibility to ensure that he puts your interests first.
 He is likely to sell you extended warranties, upgrades, and financing that benefit his employer more than you.
-If a financial advisor is not a fiduciary, they may only recommend financial products that earn them the highest commission or only products that are offered by their company.
+A non-fiduciary financial advisor might suggest products based on the highest commissions or limit recommendations to products from their own company.

 Is it important that my financial advisor is a fiduciary?